LukasPertl1/SuperpositionRealData/README.md

 > *[Han Xuanyuan, Pietro Barbiero, Dobrik Georgiev, Lucie Charlotte Magister, and Pietro Li´o.
 Global Concept-Based Interpretability for Graph Neural Networks via Neuron Analysis, March 2023.
 URL. arXiv:2208.10609.]*

 Please cite that work if you build on this repository.

+The remainder of the code (training, probing, plotting) is © 2025 Lukas Pertl and licensed under the MIT License (see LICENSE).